-If your not interested in the additional extras that come with the premium devices then this does its job nicely.
-During testing it performed strongly doing what it should be doing – namely navigation.
-With Amazon offering a 30% discount on the 42LM, it really is worthy of serious consideration.
+If you’re not interested in the additional extras that come with the premium devices then this does its job nicely.
+During testing, it performed strongly doing what it should be doing – namely navigation.
+With Amazon offering an excellent price on the 42LM, it really is worthy of serious consideration.

 These used to be extremely popular a few years ago and just about everyone had to have one.

 Now I think it is just easier to use your smart phone, which is the latest thing that everyone seems to have.